open-feature/openfeature.dev/blog/2026-08-09-a-percentage-is-not-a-rollout.md

 Three things that do not require anything new.

 **Emit exposure, not blanket metric tags.** Tagging every existing metric with the resolved variant multiplies time-series cardinality.
-Emit one exposure record containing the flag key, variant, reason, and a relevant request or subject correlation identifier, or enrich the active request trace, and correlate business outcomes through the Tracking API.
+Emit one exposure record instead, or enrich the active request trace, and correlate business outcomes through the Tracking API.
+Appendix D grades the fields for
+you: the flag key is required, the variant is conditionally required, and the reason is recommended.
+Carry a request or subject correlation identifier alongside them so the record can be joined to anything else.

 **Write the gate contract down, even if a human executes it.** A rollout that cannot state these has not been designed, it has been started: success metric, abort metric, threshold, observation window,